Abundance Wimbledon

 How the volunteering process works for pickers and delivery drivers:

-1. Volunteer makes contact with Juliet at abundancewimbledon@gmail.com to register their interest and what role they would like to do
+1. Volunteer completes the online Volunteer Sign up form and emails it to Juliet at [email protected] to register their interest and what role they would like to do

 2. Juliet refers the volunteer to their local area coordinator.